Category Archives: History

 • Raise children in submission to godly counsel.

-She is not head of her house.
+She is not the head of her house.
 If she has sons, they must be trained under male discipleship.
 If she has daughters, they must be shielded from repeating her mistakes.

 3. The Orphaned or Unmarried Daughter of a Non-Christian Home